isaackwy/slackbuilds-15.0/README.md

 This repository contains slackbuilds which I am maintaining for Slackware 15.0.
 Slackbuilds on this repository are unofficial - these are scripts prepared for uploading to the SlackBuilds.org repository.

 Data science slackbuilds are available in the 'Data_Science' folder.
+Slackbuilds for Electrum are available in the 'Electrum' folder.
 LXQt slackbuilds are available in the 'LXQt' folder.
 Other slackbuilds are available in the 'Other' folder.